 Her publications over the last 10 years include:

-• Cacace, M. e Declich, G. (2016).
-Accompanying research on implementation dynamics; final report of the STAGES (Structural Change to Achieve Gender Equality in Science) project.
+• Cacace, M., d’Andrea, L. and Declich, G. (2018).
+Accompanying research on implementation dynamics.
+STAGES project (Structural Change to Achieve Gender Equality in Science).